TharsoRech/Establishment_Administrator/README.md

 # Introduction
 WebApp using angular to management a application of GiftCards.
-Using angular 13 with AuthGuard,JwtToken,save jwt token in cookies,Middlewares,NGRX and other tools.
+Using angular 13 with TypeScript,AuthGuard,JwtToken,save jwt token in cookies,Middlewares,NGRX and other tools.

-# Getting Started
-TODO: Guide users through getting your code up and running on their own system.
-In this section you can talk about:
-1. Installation process
-2. Software dependencies
-3. Latest releases
-4. API references

 # Build and Test
-TODO: Ng serve
+Ng serve on command line

 # Contribute
 Feel free to use and contribute.